grislyeye/grislyeye.com/content/appendix/n/n.md

 If you don't know, [slash pages](https://slashpages.net/) are common pages with well-known urls, like `/now` or `/about`.
 An `/appendix/n` slash page is for your own, personal [Appendix N](https://dungeonsdragons.fandom.com/wiki/Appendix_N).

- I'd really like to see this become a common convention, so please add an `/appendix/n` slash page to your site or blog, and @ me for a boost or help.
+ I'd really like to see this become a bit of a convention, so please add an `/appendix/n` slash page to your site or blog, and @ me for a boost or help.
 If I get enough I could collect them in an index, or something.

 <section class="two-column">